 What About Wholesaling?
 Is This Contract “Assignable”?

 I was sure to include section “9.
-Right of Assignment” in this contract, which contains the necessary language to make this purchase contract fully assignable.
-This means I have the ability to use it for wholesaling if/when I need to (aka – selling the contract to a third party buyer without ever taking ownership of the property myself).
+Assignment” in this contract, which contains the necessary language to make this purchase contract fully assignable.
+This means I have the ability to use it for wholesaling if/when I need to (aka – selling the contract to a third-party buyer without ever taking ownership of the property myself).
 It’s a nice feature to have and I’ve been able to use it on several occasions by assigning this type of contract to other investors when I don’t want the hassle or liability of owning it myself.

 Follow Up Letter